golanlevin/ExperimentalCapture/assumptions.md

 # Assumptions to Question

 In this course on "Experimental Capture", we aim to *question the basic assumptions of camera-based imaging*, as we generally understand it today.
-For example, and in no particular order, we will interrogate and test underlying assumptions such as:
+For example, we will interrogate and test underlying assumptions such as:

 * **a photo shows a scene from only one moment**
 * **a photo shows a scene from only one point of view**